IlyVoid/IlyVoid/README.md

 **`Student/ Intermediate level digital craftsman`**

-I'm a student @ 42Network, I have started my cource on programming this year and will be sharing all of my work on this page, I am 19, I code in C and python, I am dedicated to learn more about Cyber security so that is what my side project's will be based on.
+I'm a student @ 42Network, I have started my course on programming this year (2024) and will be sharing all of my work on this page, I am 20, I code in C, svelte, html, css and python, I am dedicated to learn more about Cyber security so that is what my side project's will be based on.

 ---